jlangch/venice/doc/readme/profiling.md

 ## Benchmark

-Venice's *benchmark* module measures the computation time of an expression.
+Venice provides out of-the-box benchmarks using the *benchmark* module to measures the execution time of an expression.

 Benchmarking an expression incorporates four phases:
    1. Run the expression in a warm-up phase to allow the JIT compiler to do optimizations.